Tadeas-Jun/Tadeas-Jun/README.md

 I'm available for freelance work in the areas mentioned in the **My skills** section below.
 If you want to reach out, feel free to do so via *contact@tadeasjun.com*, or on Discord at **@tadeasjun**.
 You can also check out my [portfolio website](https://www.tadeasjun.com/).

-If you're interested in some of my work, I'd love it if you'd check out my CV, available as a .pdf file here on [GitHub](/TadeasJun_CV.pdf)!
+If you're interested in some of my work, I'd love it if you'd check out my CV, available as a .pdf file here on [GitHub](/tadeasjun_cv_en.pdf) (or in [Czech](/tadeasjun_cv_cs.pdf))!
 Alternatively, you can read up on my skills and projects below.

 &nbsp; &nbsp;